 Find the accessibility solution that suits your home or business

-As you can see from the list above, there’s no shortage of ways to make a multi-level home or business accessible.
-But selecting the right choice can be overwhelming in the face of multiple options.
+As you can see, if you are considering how to make stairs more handicap accessible, there’s no shortage of options.
+But whether it’s for a multi-level home or business, selecting the right choice can be overwhelming in the face of multiple options.

-The stair lift and elevator experts at Arrow Lift can guide you in your search handicap accessible solutions.
+The stair lift and elevator experts at Arrow Lift can guide you in your search for handicap-accessible solutions.
 With over 35 years of experience, Arrow Lift helps businesses and individuals create more accessible spaces.